BROOKELAB/Influenza-virus-DI-identification-pipeline/tutorial/Tutorial.md

 </pre>

-# Comparing the DIP profiles of two or more samples
+# Further analyses: Compare the DIP profiles of two or more samples

+Our samples are biological replicates.
+In theory they should have identical results; in practice, we DO need to verify how well their DIP profie  match.

 <pre>